The Year in Review Reviewed

 It’s said that Americans want everything in a single package.
 We want a machine that chops, dices, blends, cooks, roasts, minces, and purees.
 We want a lawn tool that cuts, mows, prunes, digs, weeds, and buries bodies.
 The Japanese, however, supposedly want specific devices for each thing.
 They would rather own more things, each doing what they are designed for very well.
 I agree with the Japanese; I do not want a cell phone that takes pictures.
 I want a cell phone that has a long battery life, gets great reception and has clear sound.
 I do not want a dolly that is also a hand truck, a step ladder land a flatbed cart.
 Actually, I probably don’t really want any dolly.

 So what the hell does this have to do with anything?
 Half of this generations systems have a built in DVD player (that’s right, I included the Dreamcast.
-Deal with it), the PSP plays movies, and next gen systems will have all sorts of additional crap. → All the lonely gamers, where do they all come from?
+Deal with it), the PSP plays movies, and next gen systems will have all sorts of additional crap. → Now with fewer vowels.

 Tech guinea pig